reeta-042/exam-ai/README.md

 This ensures that the text fed into the chunking process is of the highest possible quality, which is the most critical step for accurate retrieval.

-### Chunking Strategy: `chunk_size=700`, `chunk_overlap=120`
+### Chunking Strategy: `chunk_size=1000`, `chunk_overlap=200`

 The quality of retrieval is highly dependent on how the source material is chunked.
-My strategy is designed to create focused, semantically complete chunks:
+The chosen strategy prioritizes creating chunks with **rich contextual information** while ensuring **semantic continuity**.

-*   **`chunk_size=700`:** This size is small enough to ensure that each chunk is focused on a single, specific topic or paragraph.
-This prevents "diluting" the chunk's relevance with unrelated information, making it easier for the retrieval system to find precise answers to specific questions.
+*   **`chunk_size=1000`:** This larger chunk size is deliberately chosen to provide the language model with more comprehensive context for each retrieved passage.
+Instead of just getting a single sentence or a small fact, the model receives a fuller paragraph or section.
+This is particularly effective for answering broader, more complex questions that require understanding the relationships between different ideas within the text.
+It allows for more nuanced and detailed responses.

-*   **`chunk_overlap=120`:** A significant overlap (around 17%) is crucial to maintain context.
-It ensures that if a sentence or idea is split at the boundary of a chunk, the full context is preserved across adjacent chunks, preventing the loss of important information.
+*   **`chunk_overlap=200`:** A significant overlap of 20% is crucial for maintaining the integrity of the document's ideas.
+When the splitter is forced to break a paragraph or a long sentence, this large overlap ensures that the full context is preserved across adjacent chunks.
+This acts as a robust "safety net," preventing the loss of meaning that can occur at chunk boundaries.

-This combination balances focus with context, optimizing the chunks for our hybrid retrieval system.
+This combination balances the need for rich context with the importance of continuity, optimizing the chunks for a powerful retrieval system that can handle both specific and broad queries.

 ## Setup and Installation